osquery/osquery/docs/wiki/deployment/process-auditing.md

 This problem can be easily fixed by disabling hotswapping.
 This setting is unfortunately not available through the user interface, so it needs to be changed directly in the .vmx file (`vcpu.hotadd=FALSE`).

-**Known issues**

-Containers are not well supported yet; the internal system state tracker relies on being able to correctly correlate processed together by tracing the fork system call and its variants.
-When a PID namespace is used, the exit code for the function does not match a valid identifier on the host namespace, causing a cache miss in the process context map used track process information.

 ## macOS process & socket auditing

 osquery supports OpenBSM audit on macOS platforms.
 To enable it in osquery, you need to set `--disable_audit=false`